PacktPublishing/Mastering-OpenStack-Third-Edition/Chapter06/README.md

 ```

 2. Most of the OpenStack roles have been assigned in the `multi_packtpub_prod` inventory file.
-Add the BGP agent role to run on the network node:
+Add the BGP agent role to run on the network node as defined in the inventory[here](https://github.com/PacktPublishing/Mastering-OpenStack-Third-Edition/blob/main/Chapter06/ansible/inventory/multi_packtpub_prod):
 ```sh
 ...
 [neutron-bgp-dragent:children]